mamatt/files_readmemd/README.md

   * It's rendered using the markdown engine.
 Before file list for the HEADER.md, after file list for the README.md

 Now you can use template to customize the README.md/HEADER.md rendering.

-Create your own theme and use your own content.css (see css/content.css file)
+  * Create your own theme and use your own content.css (see css/content.css file)

-Rendering is done inside a div contenair with headermd or readmemd class.
+  * Rendering is done inside a div contenair with headermd or readmemd class.

 # Requirement
-  * [MarkDown editor](https://apps.nextcloud.com/apps/files_markdown) need to be installed
+  * ~~[markDown editor](https://apps.nextcloud.com/apps/files_markdown) need to be installed~~
+  * An alternate renderer is now used when the [markDown editor](https://apps.nextcloud.com/apps/files_markdown) is not available

 # Limitation
   * Doesn't show up in public share